torvall/clico/readme.md

 ## TODO

-* Add a custom system prompt
 * Expose more model options (context size, top_k/top_p, etc.)
-* Allow custom prompts
+* Add support for "no solution" from the LLM
+* Support image upload in requests
 * Add option to include shell history in `explain` requests
 * Add ANSI support
+* Add a custom system prompt
+* Allow custom prompts
-* Support more providers like OpenAI
+* Support more providers other than Ollama

 ## License